FiveOpals/Hospital/README.md

 # Hospital
-Hospital Management Project in Java Course at Everis.
+Project in Class at Everis for Hospital management.